c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

 #### Sub-dialogue

-The `next state` field contains `#gosub:確認:ラーメン食べるか確認完了`, which indicates that after transitioning to the `確認` (confirmation) state and conducting a dialogue, the conversation will return to the `ラーメン食べるか確認完了` (confirmation completed) state.
-A conversation starting from the `確認` state is called a sub-dialogue.
-When the sub-dialogue transitions to the `#exit` state, it exits the sub-dialogue and goes to the `ラーメン食べるか確認完了` state.
+The `next state` field contains `#gosub:confirmation-requested:confirmed-if-have-sandwich`, which indicates that after transitioning to the `confirmation_requested`state and conducting a dialogue, the conversation will return to the `confirmed-if-have-sandwich`state.
+A conversation starting from the `confirmation_requested` state is called a sub-dialogue.
+When the sub-dialogue transitions to the `#exit` state, it exits the sub-dialogue and goes to the ``confirmed-if-have-sandwich` state.

 By setting up reusable dialogues as sub-dialogues for various situations that require user confirmation, you can reduce the amount of scenario writing required.